 Imagine an internet where:

-- You own your social profile
+- You own your social media profile

 - Your digital purchases are truly yours

-- Payments happen instantly
+- Payments happen instantly without banks

-- No company controls your data
+- No corporation controls your data

 How Developers Can Prepare for Web3